 Technology has definitely performed a giant leap over the last few decades.
-We went from button phones that had two functions: call and text, to having small computers in our pockets that can perform nearly any task that a full desktop can.
-Furthermore, these smartphones contain nearly all personal information about us since they hold our messages, pictures, bank account details, locations, and much more.
+We went from button phones that had two functions: call and text, to having small computers in our pockets that could perform nearly any task that a full desktop can.
+Furthermore, these smartphones contain nearly all our personal information since they hold our messages, pictures, bank account details, locations, and more.
 So if it goes in the wrong hands, you can not see what’s literally coming.

 Fortunately, there are security measures in place that keep others from accessing this sensitive information.

 So, biometric security on smartphones was born.
-From fingerprint sensors to facial recognition- everything changed the means of security measures.
-And, there is more to it.
+Everything changed the means of security measures, from fingerprint sensors to facial recognition.
+And there is more to it.
 Stay glued to know.

 What are biometrics?

 To put it simply, biometrics are any metrics related to human features.
 They measure a person’s physical characteristics to verify their identity.
-Any time you are using your fingerprint or facial recognition to unlock your smartphone or laptop, you are using biometrics.
+Any time you use your fingerprint or facial recognition to unlock your smartphone or laptop, you use biometrics.

 Unfortunately, whenever there are advantages, there are also downsides.
 Although biometrics originally got popular by using fingerprints and iris scanners, there is a new method that certain smartphone and laptop manufacturers are pushing.
 It is facial recognition.